Destruction of country houses in 20th-century Britain: Direct causes

 Before the 19th century, the British upper classes enjoyed a life relatively free from taxation.
 Staff were plentiful and cheap, and estates not only provided a generous income from tenanted land but also political power.
-During the 19th century this began to change, by the mid-20th century their political power had weakened and they faced heavy tax burdens.
+During the 19th century this began to change as the House of Lords lost its power to the House of Commons, by the mid-20th century their political power had weakened and they faced heavy tax burdens, due to the People's Budget implemented by the Liberal government of David Lloyd George.
 The staff had either been killed in two world wars or forsaken a life of servitude for better wages elsewhere.
-Thus the owners of large country houses dependent on staff and a large income began by necessity to dispose of their costly non-self sustaining material assets.
+Thus the owners of large country houses dependent on staff and a large income began by necessity to dispose of their costly non-self-sustaining material assets.
 Large houses had become redundant white elephants to be abandoned or demolished.
 It seemed that in particular regard to the country houses no one was prepared to save them.

 There are several reasons which had brought about this situation – most significantly in the early 20th century there was no firmly upheld legislation to protect what is now considered to be the nation's heritage.
 Additionally, public opinion did not have the sentiment and interest in national heritage that is evident in Britain today.
 When the loss of Britain's architectural heritage reached its height at the rate of one house every five days in 1955, few were particularly interested or bothered.
 In the immediate aftermath of World War II, to the British public still suffering from the deprivations of food rationing and restriction on building work the destruction of these great redundant houses was of little interest.
 From 1914 onwards there had been a huge exodus away from a life in domestic service; having experienced the less restricted and better-paid life away from the great estates, few were anxious to return – this in itself was a further reason that life in the English country house was becoming near impossible to all but the very rich.